Bertie S. Brown:

 1) Compression ratios and intercoolers

-“But if you are running less than 12psi of boost and under 10:1 compression ratio with aluminum cylinder heads, and a blow-through carburetor or venturi-style throttle body fuel injection,” insists Lewis, “ you can still achieve significant power increases without an intercooler, even on pump gas.
+“But if you are running less than 12psi of boost and under 10:1 compression ratio with aluminum cylinder heads, and a blow-through carburetor or venturi-style throttle body fuel injection,” insists Beardsley, “ you can still achieve significant power increases without an intercooler, even on pump gas.
 Blow-through carburetors do a very good job of controlling intake charge temperatures.”

 2) What increases in power can I expect?

-“Our single centrifugal supercharger, which supports 700+hp and generates boost of 6-8psi., increases engine power by about 40 percent over stock performance,” claims Lewis.
+“Our single centrifugal supercharger, which supports 700+hp and generates boost of 6-8psi., increases engine power by about 40 percent over stock performance,” claims Beardsley.
 “Add a second unit, which collectively generate 12-15psi., and the engine’s power output potentially doubles.”
 Note that the fuel pump must support 21psi of fuel pressure and it relies on a return line to the tank.

 3) Carburetors and regulators